johannschopplich/nuxt-api-party/docs/guide/caching.md

 Benefits of in-memory caching over browser caching include:

-- Support for caching non-GET requests
+- Support for caching non-GET requests.
 - Does not require the server to respond with `Cache-Control`, `ETag`, or `Last-Modified` headers.

 Downsides of legacy caching include: